-On behalf of the Board of Directors, we cordially invite you to attend the 2001 Annual Meeting of Stockholders of Kirby Corporation to be held on Tuesday, April 17, 2001, at 10:00 a.m.
+On behalf of the Board of Directors of Kirby Corporation, we cordially invite you to attend the 2002 Annual Meeting of Stockholders to be held on Tuesday, April 16, 2002, at 10:00 a.m.
 (CDT).
 The meeting will be held in the Highland Room of the Four Seasons Hotel, 1300 Lamar Street, Houston, Texas 77010.
 We look forward to personally greeting those stockholders who will be able to attend the meeting.

 This booklet contains the notice of the Annual Meeting and the Proxy Statement, which contains information about the formal items of business to be conducted at the meeting, Kirby's Board of Directors and its committees, and certain executive officers.
-This year you are being asked to elect eight directors and to approve a 2001 Employee Stock Option Plan.
+This year you are being asked to elect three Class I directors and to approve a 2002 Stock and Incentive Plan.